Drakovek/MetadataMagic/README.md

 ## mm-error

 The `mm-error` command allows you to search for errors and abnormalities with files and their metadata.

+### Long Description

+    mm-error --long-description [directory]

+The `--long-description` option allows you to search a given directory for archive and metadata files with excessively long descriptions.
+This is especially useful for finding files that contain entire stories in the description to accompany the associated image, as these are probably better formatted as an ebook with images.

 ### Missing Media